modu/website_grokit_ca/ws_root/ws_django/webdoc/gen/HTMLCanvasAnimationAtoms/HTMLCanvasAnimationAtoms.markdown

       }
     };

-There is probably no significant difference in terms of performance, but looking at why the _j=i+1_ trick works is interesting.
+There is no significant (n^2 to n*(n-1) variables check) difference in terms of performance, but looking at why the _j=i+1_ trick works is interesting.
 Let's say you have four items: a, b, c, d.
 Using the function above, you generate:

     a, a
     a, b